 Your doctor has recommended that you have a gastric emptying study, which measures the speed with which food leaves the stomach and enters the small intestine.
 Gastric emptying studies are done to diagnose symptoms that may be related to slow or rapid emptying of the stomach.
-Our team of specialized doctors, nurses and technologists that performs gastric emptying studies is led by Alan Waxman, MD, Chair of Nuclear Medicine.
+Our team of specialized doctors, nurses and technologists that performs gastric emptying studies is led by Alessandro D'Agnolo, MD, co-chair of Nuclear Medicine.

 Before Arriving for Your Exam

-- You can print and fill out the before arriving to speed the registration process.
+- You can print and fill out the Gastric Emptying Questionnaire on the Pre-Registration Questionnaire page before arriving to speed the registration process.

 - For diabetics, blood glucose levels should be maintained near normal levels for this study.